eliasnema/eliasnema.github.io/_posts/2020-05-16-data-and-man-city.markdown

 ---
 layout: post
 title: "Unaggregate your data, bust a quote and learn a thing about modern football"
-description: "And here I felt in a very common mistake people make while working with data.
+description: "And here I fell in a very common mistake people make while working with data.
 It's always tempting to look at aggregated data to see patterns and trends.
 However, often you need the exact opposite:"
 image:
   path: /assets/man_city/stacked_graph.png
 date: 2020-05-20